riscv-software-src/riscof/docs/source/plugins.rst

 Finally, the mandatory parameters that must be present in the ``config.ini`` for the DUT are the paths to the riscv-config based ISA and Platform YAML files.
 These paths are collected in lines 28-29.
-Remember these are paths to the unchecked version of the yaml and are only captured here to send them across to the RISCOF framework, where RISCOF will validate them with riscv-config , send it to the reference model for configuration and also use it filter the tests.
+Remember these are paths to the unchecked version of the YAML and are only captured here to send them across to the RISCOF framework, where RISCOF will validate them with riscv-config , send it to the reference model for configuration and also use it filter the tests.
 The verified/checked versions of the YAMLs will be provided to the build function.

-The above yaml file paths and other arguments are captured in the class methods and returned back to the RISCOF framework in line 40.
+The above YAML file paths and other arguments are captured in the class methods and returned back to the RISCOF framework in line 40.

 .. code-block:: python